Bayesian nonparametric boundary detection for multiple areal data: Introduction

+While our approach does not require covariates or dissimilarity metrics to detect boundaries, additional information can be included in the model in a straightforward way.
+For instance, it is possible to include area-level covariates and use them to model the mean spatial surface either with a linear or non-linear regression model, as well as including spatial dissimilarity metrics to inform the presence/absence of boundaries.
+We discuss two possible strategies in \Cref{sec:discussion}.
+Crucially, our method enables inference when area-level covariates are unavailable, either because of privacy concerns (common in the case of public health data), or because they are not harmonized with the spatial partition of interest.
+Examples of the latter case include our ACS data and educational data, where school districts are not consistent with counties or other legal/statistical areas \citep{geverdt2024edge_sdgrf}.

-The rest of this article is organized as follows. \Cref{sec:model} introduces our area-dependent mixture model for boundary detection. \Cref{sec:algorithm} describes essential details of the MCMC algorithm.
-In \Cref{sec:bd_simstudy}, we provide a simulation study for boundary detection under a misspecified regime.
-The application of our boundary detection model to the California Census dataset is discussed in \Cref{sec:real_case_scenario}. \Cref{sec:discussion} concludes the paper with a discussion and directions for future research.
-The (online) Supplementary Material (SM) contains full details of the MCMC algorithm and two simulation studies in which we focus on model performance w.r.t. density estimation and structural learning.
-The SM also includes additional plots and tables on posterior inference for the simulated scenarios and the California census dataset.
-The MCMC algorithm, coded in \texttt{C++}, is publicly available in an \texttt{R} package called \texttt{SPMIX} and available at the following link: \url{https://github.com/TeoGiane/SPMIX}.
+The rest of this article is organised as follows. \Cref{sec:model} introduces our area-depen\-dent mixture model for boundary detection through the random adiacency graph. \Cref{sec:algorithm} describes essential details of the MCMC algorithm.
+In \Cref{sec:simstudies_summary} we provide a summary and key findings of the simulation studies and stress tests we performed to show the abilities of our model and MCMC algorithm.
+The application of our boundary detection model to the California census income dataset is discussed in \Cref{sec:real_case_scenario}. \Cref{sec:discussion} concludes the paper with a discussion and directions for future research.